GC-DRI/R/sections/06-data-structure.md

 variable names and their data types under the printed table.
 This is convenient for very large data sets.

-You’ll learn how to make and manipulate tibbles in the Data Wrangling workshop tomorrow, but I wanted to introduce them to you today since you’ll be seeing them a lot.
+You’ll learn how to work with tibbles in the Data Manipulation workshop.

 # Nested data structures